TBau23/tennis-shot-analysis/README.md

 ## Development Notes
 - MoveNet model will be loaded from TensorFlow.js model hub
 - Video processing will be done client-side for privacy
-- Shot classification will use pose data patterns and motion analysis
+- Shot classification uses pose data patterns and motion analysis
+- Analysis samples every 0.1 seconds for smooth tracking
+- Shot detection uses rule-based classification with confidence scoring